ImaanBontle/SDV-immersive-weathers/README.md

 <!--Config Options-->
 ## Configuration <a id="config"></a>

-*This section contains the available config options. **Default values are shown in bold**.*
+*This section covers the available config options. **Default values are shown in bold**.*

 *For other mods in the series, see the [mod documentation](#docs).*

-You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or through manually editing the `config.json` contained in each mod's folder (generated after running SMAPI at least once).
+You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` in each mod's folder (generated after running SMAPI at least once).

 ### Weather Reports: